Frequently Asked Questions

 Q: How do I know if my plan meets the 60% actuarial value requirement?

 A: BCBSND will work with our employer groups to ensure that plans meet the minimum value requirement.

 Q: What deductible levels are acceptable?

 A: Your plan cannot impose cost sharing that exceeds the high-deductible health plan limits (currently $6,350 for an individual, $12,700 for a family).
-Also, deductibles for small employer-sponsored health plans cannot exceed $2,000 for individual coverage or $4,000 for family coverage.
-These amounts will be indexed to medical inflation.
+These amounts are indexed to medical inflation each year.